WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - GroupName: The name of a defined group

-As a result of a Joining the <Target> receives a group membership attribute.
+As a result of a Joining the <Target> receives a `Group Membership` attribute.

 ---
 #### Granting